MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_wither_target_highest_damage.md

 # Entity Documentation - minecraft:behavior.wither_target_highest_damage

-`minecraft:behavior.wither_target_highest_damage` allows an entity to focus its attacks on whichever hostile mob has dealt the most damage to it.
+`minecraft:behavior.wither_target_highest_damage` compels an entity to focus its attacks on whichever hostile mob has dealt the most damage to it.

 > [!NOTE]
 > This behavior can only be used by the `wither` entity type.